asmagill/hs._asm.axuielement/Reference_Core.md

  * the current value of the parameterized attribute, nil if the parameterized attribute has no value, or nil and an error string if an accessibility error occurred

 Notes:
- * The specific parameter required for a each parameterized attribute is different and may even be application specific thus requiring some experimentation.
+ * The specific parameter required for a each parameterized attribute is different and is often application specific thus requiring some experimentation.
 Notes regarding identified parameter types and thoughts on some still being investigated will be provided in the Hammerspoon Wiki, hopefully shortly after this module becomes part of a Hammerspoon release.

 - - -